Ashxsh1/Amazon-Web-Scraping/README.md

 ﻿# Amazon-Web-Scraping

- This is a code to Web Scrape Amazon.in.
+ This is a code to Web Scrape Amazon.in using bs4 and selenium.